I have applied for undergraduate study in the School of Geography. When can I expect to hear from you?

-This is relatively straightforward if the transfer is entirely within Geography eg from single honours BA to BSc, as the request will be dealt with entirely within the School of Geography.
+This is relatively straightforward if the transfer is entirely within geography, for example, from single honours BA to BSc, as the request will be dealt with entirely within the School of Geography.

-If more than one school is involved eg from the School of Geography to the School of History or vice versa, then the agreement of both schools is required for a transfer to take place.
+If more than one school is involved, for example, from the School of Geography to the School of History or vice versa, then the agreement of both schools is required for a transfer to take place.
 The University procedure for such transfers specifies that they are best conducted within the first three weeks of term.
 After that time you may be required to delay starting your new course until the following academic year.

 Geography at Nottingham involves the study of modules rooted in the physical, technical and human aspects of the subject.
 We encourage students wanting to select a wide selection of modules in their degree course to do this - regardless of whether you are registered for BA or a BSc.
 However, the expectation is that those of you registered for a BSc will select your optional modules predominately on the physical side of the subject and those of you registered for a BA will select optional modules predominantly from the human side.